Teaming Up for Accessibility

 "This work had to be done right.
 Period," said Mark Italiano, project manager for the AOC's House Superintendent's Office, as he described how in less than four weeks, a dedicated team of tradecrafts experts was able to transform Room 104 in the Cannon House Office Building into a completely wheelchair-accessible office suite.

 The office suite was being prepared for Member-Elect Tammy Duckworth of Illinois, a veteran of the Iraq War, who in 2004 lost both legs and part of the use of her right arm when the helicopter she was piloting was hit by a rocket-propelled grenade.
-Kevin Hildebrand, head of the Architecture Branch, met with Duckworth when she was in Washington, D.C. last fall for new member orientation.
+Kevin Hildebrand, head of the Architecture Branch, met with Duckworth when she was in Washington, D.C. for new member orientation.
 "She was such a gracious person," he said, noting that she requested that the entire office suite be made ADA accessible, not just her personal office, since she anticipates many visits from wounded veterans.
 "We had to be diligent in ensuring that everything met ADA requirements."

 Jeremy Acton and Thomas Beasley are just a few of the AOC employees who worked on renovating Representative Duckworth’s office.